MicrosoftDocs/cloud-adoption-framework/docs/scenarios/data-management/03-datalandingzones/03-databricks.md

 1. If the Data Landing Zone Ops team has requested Databricks Pools or Clusters, these can be integrated into the deployment process.
 1. Enable workspace options specific to **Azure Databricks Engineering Workspace**.

-For **Azure Databricks Analytics and Data Science** and **Azure Databricks Sensitive**:
+For **Azure Databricks Analytics and Data Science**:

 1. Deploy Data Analytic Policies which have been defined by the Data Platform Ops team.
 1. Data Landing Zone Ops have requested Databricks Pools or Clusters, these can be integrated into the deployment process.
 1. Enable workspace options specific to **Azure Databricks Engineering Workspace**.

 >[!NOTE]
->During the creation of a new Domain we will alter the configuration of all three Azure Databricks Workspaces within a Data Landing Zone.
+>During the creation of a new Domain we will alter the configuration of all Azure Databricks Workspaces within a Data Landing Zone.
 Please see [Domain & Data Product Deployment Process](../06-dataops/02-es-aai-devops.md#domain--data-product-deployment-process) for how this is implemented with Azure Databricks shared Workspaces.

 ### External Hive Metastore